 Callers to Vetlife Helpline who have suffered from stress and depression often comment on the difficulty of getting time off to seek help and suffer additional stress when forced to undertake contract negotiations at a time when they feel too unwell to continue working.
 A health and wellbeing policy which is clear about what happens if staff need to stop working and an agreed strategy for supporting those who are returning to work after sickness, can be an enormous aid to recovery.

 It’s not a manager’s job to know everything about the lives of the staff, but by discussing work-related issues as soon as any problems surface, it will sometimes become evident that an employee’s performance is being affected by events in their personal lives.
-Here the manager can help by being flexible about time off, if appropriate, but he needs to be careful not to create a culture where outside issues are used to legitimise poor performance.
-If he can help the person to have a workplace which provides an enjoyable and fulfilling respite from whatever is happening at home and can help them to carry on working and turning in a satisfactory performance, the staff member is probably more than capable of dealing with their personal problems themselves.
+Here the manager can help by being flexible about time off, if appropriate, but they need to be careful not to create a culture where outside issues are used to legitimise poor performance.
+If they can help the person to have a workplace which provides an enjoyable and fulfilling respite from whatever is happening at home and can help them to carry on working and turning in a satisfactory performance, the staff member is probably more than capable of dealing with their personal problems themselves.

 5. Play to employees’ strengths